Dynamics of ranking

-which suggests that ranking dynamics are regulated by a single effective parameter (\fref{fig:figure3}a; derivation in \srefsi{5}; for a discussion of the role of fluctuations on the validity of \eref{eq:univCurve} see \fsrefsi{18}{20}].
-Even if, potentially, displacement and replacement could appear in any relative quantity, adjusting the model to observations of rank flux and openness (\fref{fig:figure1}b) leads to an inverse relationship between parameters regulating their generative mechanisms.
+which suggests that ranking dynamics are regulated by a single effective parameter [\fref{fig:figure3}a; derivation in \srefsi{5}; for a discussion of the role of fluctuations on the validity of \eref{eq:univCurve} see \fsrefsi{18}{20}].
+Even if, potentially, displacement and replacement could appear in any relative quantity, adjusting the model to observations of rank flux and turnover (\fref{fig:figure1}b) leads to an inverse relationship between parameters regulating their generative mechanisms.
 Real-world ranking lists lie in a spectrum where their dynamics is either mainly driven by score changes that displace elements in rank (high $\prtau$ and low $\prnu$, like for GitHub software repositories~\cite{vedres2019gendered} ranked by daily popularity), or by birth-death processes triggering element replacement (low $\prtau$ and high $\prnu$, like for Fortune 500 companies~\cite{zhu2000multi} ranked by yearly revenue).
 While the symmetry (or lack thereof) in rank change $C$ may seemingly imply two distinct classes of systems (see \fref{fig:figure1}d and \fref{fig:figure2}d), \eref{eq:univCurve} reveals the existence of a continuum of open ranking lists, which can be captured by a single model with a single effective parameter.

 Data on empirical ranking lists is constrained by the average time length $\ell$ between recorded observations, which varies from minutes to years depending on the source and intended use of the rankings ($\ell$ for all datasets is listed in \trefsi{1}).
 We explore such scoping effect by subsampling data every $k$ observations (for details see \srefsi{5} and \fsrefsi{21}{22}).
 Longer times between snapshots of the ranking list lead to an increase in rank flux, turnover, and fitted parameters, such that the rate of element replacement $\pnu / k \ell$ stays roughly constant (\fref{fig:figure3}b top).
 A conserved replacement probability per unit time, robust to changes in sampling rate, is yet another measure of rank stability: online social systems exchange elements frequently (e.g., the ranking lists by daily popularity of both GitHub software repositories and of online readers of the British newspaper The Guardian~\cite{thurman2008forums}), followed by sports, while languages are the most stable (values for $k=1$ in \trefsi{2}).